ORIGYN-SA/origyn_nft/docs/nft-current-api.md

     public type BidResponse = TransactionRecord;

-    sale_nft_origyn(ManageSaleRequest(#bid(BidRequest))) -> Result<ManageSaleResponse(#bid(BidResponse)), OrigynError> - places a bid on an nft if the escrow receipt is valid.
+    sale_nft_origyn(ManageSaleRequest(#bid(BidRequest))) -> Result<ManageSaleResponse(#bid(BidResponse)), OrigynError> - places a bid on an nft if the escrow reciept is valid.

 ```

 ### Withdrawals

-Allows a user to withdraw their escrowed funds from either an Escrow account or a Sales Receipt, or reject an offer and withdraw the funds back to an offerer.
+Allows a user to withdraw their escrowed funds from either an Escrow account or a Sales Reciept, or reject an offer and withdraw the funds back to an offerer.

 ```
     public type WithdrawRequest = {